joagre/ratatoskr/ideas/r.md

 ## Dynamic arrays

-All elements in an array must have the same type
+All elements in an array must have the same type:

 ```
 a = [1, 2, 3, 4, 5];